Carpenter, Joseph Hatten, 1861-1964

 Joseph Hatten Carpenter (1961-1964) was a clerk for the Church of Jesus Christ of Latter-day Saints who lived in Utah.

 Joseph Hatten Carpenter was born on April 4, 1861 at Devonport, Devonshire, England to Robert Wright Carpenter and Elizabeth Link Hatten.
-After completing his studies he worked for a large mercantile firm in London, and in 1886 decided to help settle Australia.
+After completing his studies he worked for a large mercantile firm in London, and in 1886 decided to settle in Australia.
 The following year he voyaged to San Francisco with the intention of living in California, but he joined the Church of Jesus Christ of Latter-day Saints and ended up in Salt Lake City, Utah, where he worked in the Salt Lake County recorder's office.
+Joseph married Matilda Sophia Alder on June 12, 1889.
+Together they had seven children.
 He then served a three-year mission in Samoa.
-Upon returning home, he moved to Manti, Utah and obtained employment as city recorder for Manti, then at the Manti City Bank, where he worked for sixteen years.
+Upon returning home, he returned to Manti, Utah and obtained employment as city recorder for Manti, then at the Manti City Bank, where he worked for sixteen years.
 In March 1911, Joseph quit his job to become a full-time recorder in the Manti Temple.
 He also actively participated in the Genealogical Society of Utah.
 In 1953, at the age of ninety-three, he retired as temple recorder but continued to conduct genealogical research.
 He died at home in Manti, Utah on December 10, 1964.

 Carpenter family histories